 - Have anonymous sex partners

 - Have had a past STI and are sexually active

 To prevent infection, wear a condom or get tested frequently to stay on top of your health!

-Check out this video from this organization to learn more about syphilis.
+Check out these videos to learn more about syphilis and testing.

 Free syphilis and HIV rapid testing available at Southwest District Health.
-August 2021 will be free STD testing for Chlamydia, Gonorrhea, Syphilis, HIV, and Hepatitis C. Call 208-455-5300 to book an appointment.
+Call 208-455-5300 to book an appointment.

 The epidemiologists at Southwest District Health investigate reportable diseases and implements measures to prevent the spread of diseases.
 Healthcare providers, labs, and hospitals report communicable diseases via a dedicated, confidential reporting line.

 Summer season brings an increase in mosquito and tick activity in Idaho.
 This increase in activity also brings an increase in vector-borne disease transmission.
 Common symptoms of arboviral diseases include fever, headache, body aches, joint pain, vomiting, diarrhea, rash, and lethargy.
 In cases of severe arboviral infections, neurological symptoms of encephalitis, seizures, coma and paralysis can occur.

 If you are experiencing any of the above mentioned symptoms talk with your doctor about testing.